mistersourcerer/monster_remote/README.md

 Monster::Remote::add_filter(my_filter)
 ```

+Note: the param to `#reject` can be a valid regex, so you could define
-The above example will reject any file starting with a "." and ending
+some fine grained rules here.
+The above example will reject any file
-with "rc", wich is pretty much any "classic" configuration file that you
+starting with a "." and ending with "rc", wich is pretty much any
-have on your directory.
-Neither "not_allowed_dir" gonna be synced.
-You
+"classic" configuration file that you have on your directory.
+Neither
-could provide an array if you prefer:
+"not_allowed_dir" gonna be synced.
+You could provide an array if you prefer:

 ```ruby
 my_filter.reject [/^.*rc/, /ˆnot_allowed_dir\//]`